Skip to main content

 What's driving the surge in data center electricity demand?

-Data centers are consuming a growing share of U.S. electricity, and the pace is accelerating.
-According to ANS Nuclear Newswire, the domestic data center electricity load is projected to grow from 4% to 9% of total U.S. electricity consumption by 2030.
-That shift is already affecting utility planning and grid interconnection queues nationwide.
+U.S. data center electricity use is projected to nearly double — from 4% to 9% of total national consumption — by 2030.
+That forecast comes from ANS Nuclear Newswire.
+The shift is already affecting utility planning and grid interconnection queues across the country.

 You might also like